ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 - TODO: add troubleshooting tips here: raw detections were note promoted into detections_yyyy_movers.

-3. Run the nex six cells to load timedrift factors (into time_drift_factors), apply time adjustment to detections_yyyy_movers and verify the timedrift corrections.
+3. Run the next six cells to load timedrift factors (into time_drift_factors), apply time adjustment to detections_yyyy_movers and verify the timedrift corrections.
 Check off the steps in the Gitlab ticket.

 `- [ ] - NAME timedrift correction for affected detection (`movers-3` notebook)`

 `- [ ] - NAME verify timedrift corrections (movers-3 notebook)`

-4. Run the nex two cells to detections_yyyy_movers tables.
+4. Run the next two cells to verify the detections_yyyy_movers tables.
 Check off the step in the Gitlab ticket.

 `- [ ] - NAME verify detections_yyyy_movers (looking for duplicates) (movers-3 notebook)`